 A lawyer consultation may be all that is needed to answer your questions or to obtain guidance about what steps you should take to best preserve your rights.
-Our attorneys can review your employee benefit plan or insurance policy, consider the information you provide about your disability, illness, or medical condition, and provide information and advice based on their familiarity with the law and years of experience handling disability and health insurance claims and appeals.
+Our attorneys can review your employee benefit plan or insurance policy, consider the information you provide about your disability, illness, or medical condition, and provide information and advice based on their familiarity with the law and years of experience handling disability, long term care, home health care, and health insurance claims and appeals.

 Perhaps your spouse or dependent child is in the hospital, after an accident or emergency illness, and the treating physician wants to discharge your family member to a nursing home, rehabilitation facility, or at-home private-duty nursing care.
 Or maybe your doctor has recommended a surgical procedure or medical treatment, but warned you that your insurance company may give you trouble or refuse to approve it.
 Will your insurance provide coverage for these medical services?
 If so, at what benefit level and for how long?
 What must you or your doctor do to get the medical service or procedures pre-authorized and covered?

 Perhaps you or a family member have suffered a serious accident or debilitating illness, and you need the assistance of a home health aide or nurse so that you can safely shower or bathe, get into or out of bed, use the toilet, or dress yourself.
 Will your long term care insurance provide coverage for a nurse, home health aide, of family member to provide this assistance?
 What level of disability is required?
 What if the reason for needing assistance isn’t because of a physical disability, but because of deteriorating cognitive function (due to Alzheimer’s or other forms of dementia)?